 - 165. Hang It Up a hanging basket with more than one variety. - 166.
 Recycle It a planting in a container adapted from a ready made or found object. - 167.
 Leaf it to Nature a container featuring only foliage plants. - 168.
 Out to Lunch herbs and/or vegetables in a container. - 169.
-The Great Outdoors a planter featuring yellow and/or orange suitable for celebrating "The Great Outdoors"
+Our shared stories our shared future a planter featuring yellow and/or blue suitable for celebrating Winnipeg's 150th